Project2040/sragi-skills/README.md

 ## 📦 What This Is
 This repository contains portable `.skill.md` files that define SRAGI's regenerative modules for AI systems such as Claude, GPT, Gemini and open-source agents.

-Each skill is self-describing, licensed under RSL + CC BY-SA 4.0, and designed for transparent, collaborative learning.
+Each skill is self-describing and designed for transparent, collaborative learning.

 ---